woojiahao/KotlinToDo/docs/setup.md

 9. Select the previously created Android emulator and proceed with running the application.
 10. Since this should be the first time you run the emulator, it will take a while to set up.
 11. Once it has completed loading, your application will open shortly and you will see the text **"Hello World"** displayed in your application.
 12. You have just run your first Android program!
-Congratulations. 🎉
+Congratulations. :tada:

 ## Configuring a Device
 These set of steps are ideal if you own an Android device that has Nougat and above running on it.